hmrc/test-case-generator/README.md

 ### Usage

 The application expects two parameters, and input file which is the MTR tester and an output file name which is where the altered file will be saved.
+Currently the application expects the input file to exist in the resources folder and the output file will be written here as well.

 To run the application use:
 <pre>